boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 <!-- Provide a tl;dr summary -->

-This specification describes the different APIs that should be provided by the node for enabling the user to open and use payment channels.
+This specification describes the different APIs that should be provided by the node for the user to open, use and close two party payment channels.

 ## Motivation

-To have a standardized definition of the API interface, which can be used to derive protocol specific format specifications like Protocol Buffers (for gRPC) or JSON Schema for JSON RPC.
+To have a common specification of the API interface, which can be used to derive protocol specific formal specifications like Protocol Buffers (for gRPC) or JSON Schema for JSON RPC.

 ## Details

 The node shall provide three sets of APIs:

-1. Node APIs - For accessing node related functionality of the node.
+1. Node APIs - For accessing the node related functionality.
 Following APIs should be provided:

     1. Get config
     2. Open Session
+    3. Time
-    3. Help
+    4. Help

-2. Session APIs - For session related functionality.
-Each request will include a Session ID.
+2. Session APIs - For accessing the session related functionality.
+Each request should include a Session ID.
 Following APIs should be provided:

     1. Add Contact
-    2. Get Contacts
+    2. Get Contact
-    3. Open Payment Channel
+    3. Open Channel
-    4. Get Payment Channels
+    4. Get Channels
-    5. Subscribe to Payment Channel Requests
+    5. Subscribe To Channel Requests
-    6. Cancel Subscription To Payment Channel Requests
+    6. Unsubscribe To Channel Requests
-    7. Respond to Payment Channel Request
+    7. Respond To Channel Request
-    7. Subscribe To Channel Close
+    7. Subscribe To Channel Closes
-    8. Cancel Subscription To Channel Close
+    8. Unsubscribe To Channel Closes
     9. Close Session

-3. Channel APIS - For channel related functionality.
-Each request will include a Session ID and Channel ID.
+3. Channel APIS - For accessing the channel related functionality.
+Each request should include a Session ID and Channel ID.

-    1. Send Payment
+    1. Send Channel Update
-    2. Subscribe to Payment Channel Updates
+    2. Subscribe To Channel Updates
-    3. Cancel Subscription To Payment Channel Updates
+    3. Unsubscribe To Channel Updates
-    4. Respond to Payment Channel Update
+    4. Respond To Channel Update
     5. Get Balance
     6. Close Channel

 ### Data formats

-The following 4 data formats will be used in the API description.
+The following 3 data formats will be used in the APIs.

 1. `Peer`

-    * `PeerAlias`: [String] Alias for the peer.
-It is a value set by the user to reference the peer during API calls.
+    * `Alias`: [String] Alias for the peer.
+This will be used to reference a peer in all API calls.
-    * `Perun ID`: [String] Permanent Identity of the peer in the off-chain network.
+    * `Off-Chain Address`: [String] Permanent address (cryptographic) of the peer in the off-chain network.
-    * `Network Address`: [String] Network address for off-communications.
+    * `Comm Address`: [String] Address (network) of the peer for off-chain communication.
-    * `Protocol Versions`: [String] Perun protocol versions supported by the peer.
+    * `Comm Type`: [String] Type of communication protocol supported by the peer for off-chain communication.

 2. `Balance Info`

-    * `Currency`: [String] Currency used in the balance.
+    * `Currency`: [String] Currency used for specifying the amount.
-    * List of `Alias`, `Balance` pairs, where
+    * `Balance`: [Map of `Alias` to `Balance`]
-      * `Alias`: [String] Alias of the peer represented in the channel. `Self` is a special alias used for the user of the node.
+      * `Alias`: [String] `Self` is a special alias for the user of the node.
-      * `Balance`: [String] Balance of the peer.
+      * `Balance`: [String] Amount held by the `Peer` corresponding to the Alias.

-3. `Currency String`: The balance of can be specified in currency string format as show below.
-The letters used that can used in the currency string is determined by the value of currency field.

-    * 2e50c for currency "Euro" that represents 2 euros and 50 cents and,
-    * 2e50w for currency "Ethereum" that represents 2 ethers and 50 wei.

-4. `Channel`
+3. `Payment Channel`

     * `Channel ID`: [String] Unique ID of the channel.
-    * `Channel Balance`: [Balance Info]
+    * `Balance`: [Balance Info]
-    * `Version`: [Integer] Current Version of the channel.
+    * `Version`: [int64] Current Version of the channel.

 The following error messages will be used in the API description.

 1. `Unknown Session ID`: No session corresponding to the specified ID.
-2. `Unknown Channel ID`: No channel corresponding to the specified ID.
+2. `Unknown Alias`: No entry in contacts for the given alias.
+3. `Unknown Proposal ID`
-3. `Unknown Subscription ID`: No subscription corresponding to the specified ID.
+4. `Unknown Channel ID`: No channel corresponding to the specified ID.
+5. `Peer Alias Not Available`: Given alias exists used for another Peer.
-4. `Peer Exists`: A contact entry exits for the given peer and cannot be
+6. `Peer Exists`: A contact entry for the given peer already exists.
-5. `Peer Not Responding`: Peer did not respond within expected time period.
+7. `Peer Not Responding`: Peer did not respond within expected time period.
+8. `Invalid Configuration`: Invalid configuration detected.

 ### Node